TheCaringPlace/Email/docs/user-guide/project-settings.md

 - Data validation when creating or updating contacts
 - Consistent data structure across your project

+{: .note }
-**Note:** Projects without a schema will continue to use the free-form metadata editor.
-See [JSON Schema documentation](https://json-schema.org/learn/getting-started-step-by-step) for more information on schema syntax.
+Projects without a schema will continue to use the free-form metadata editor.

+See [JSON Schema documentation](https://json-schema.org/learn/getting-started-step-by-step) for more information on schema syntax and [React JSON Schema Form](https://rjsf-team.github.io/react-jsonschema-form/docs/) for how the form will be created from the JSON Schema.

 ### API Access